centiservice/mats3/docs/MatsComposition.md

    up with multiple inner flows running at the same time.
 4. Another situation is that your "outer" flow's MatsFuturizer times out, while the "inner" flow actually completes, just very slow (due to some temporary adverse situation).
-You now have gotten into a situation where you have lost track of which elements of a process has completed, and which have not - and must use time to establish this.
+You now have gotten into a situation where you have lost track of which elements of a process has completed, and which have not - and must use valuable time and resources to establish this.
 5. Instead of having a single, easy to reason about Mats flow, you now have multiple disjunct Mats flows depending on each other - and the debugging reasoning will become much harder.
 If you had a single flow, the reason for the DLQ would have been immediately obvious, while you now have a DLQ in one flow, which just loosely correlates with that